 Healthiest Fish to Eat

 Salmon is the healthiest fish to eat.
 It’s packed full of protein and healthy fat in the form of omega-3 fatty acids.
-(Here’s an easy salmon recipe I just love.)
+(My Best, Easy Healthy Baked Salmon Recipe is one I just love.)
 Other healthy fish include mackerel, cod, trout, crab, tuna, haddock, and sardines.

 Is Tuna Steak Healthier than Beef Steak?